 Five trillion disposable plastic bags are produced each year.
 That’s a whole lot of bags using up a ton of resources, and they have some serious long-term environmental impacts.
 Check out our info graphic to follow the life cycle a plastic bag, and learn about the entire journey.

 Staying hydrated is important; especially during the warmer summer months.
 Carrying water on the go is a great way to make sure you drink plenty of fluids, but the type of bottle you use makes all the difference to the environment.
 Bottled water has become big business and the environmental impact can be dire.
+Here we look at the impact of bottled water versus reusable water bottles.

 Disposable plastic bags may seem like an unremarkable item.
 They are a convenient way to carry things home from the store and many people do not give them much thought; however, the impact single-use plastic bags can have is staggering.
 If you haven’t made the switch to reusable grocery bags, this Infographic may change your mind.